Why Your Ancestor’s Occupation Matters To Your Genealogy Research

 Hmm……

-For farming ancestors, land was of utmost importance!
 Their moves and migrations were often dictated by land.
 They needed land to raise a family, so they went to where they could obtain land.
 Interestingly, farmers would often pick land typical of what they were used to.
-If a farmer grew up growing tobacco and was skilled in that, he often farmed tobacco if possible in his new location.

-Why does this matter?
+Why does understanding your ancestors’ occupations matter?

-How our ancestors made a living impacted where they lived, who they associated with and what records their life generated.
 While knowing your ancestor’s occupation does not necessarily provide information on other generations, the knowledge does add color and depth to his/her life.
-The more you understand your ancestor and his life choices, the more clues you can extract from his records in future research.
+The more you understand your ancestor and his or her life choices, the more clues you can extract from his/her records for future research.

 Where to Find An Ancestor’s Occupation